dladd/pyFormex/HOWTO-dev.rst

 .. note: Git allows for workflows that are very different from what we were used to with Subversion.
-However, until we gather more experience, you can follow you tradidtional workflow by the following simple translation of svn commands to more or less corresponding git commands.
+However, until we gather more experience, you can follow you traditional workflow by the following simple translation of svn commands to more or less corresponding git commands.